ober/metis/README.md

-# cloudtrail2postgresql
+# metis
-AWS Cloudtrail parser/loader for Postgresql.
+Metis is Metis